DHTMLX/docs-kanban/docs/guides/working_with_data.md

 	rows: []
 });

-// loading data into JS Kanban board.parse({ columns, cards, rows });
+// loading data into Kanban
+board.parse({ columns, cards, rows });
 ~~~

-## Sync JS Kanban data with Gantt and Scheduler
+## Syncing Kanban data with Gantt and Scheduler

-In this snippet you can see how to sync JS Kanban data with other DHTMLX widgets, namely [**Gantt**](https://dhtmlx.com/docs/products/dhtmlxGantt/) and [**Scheduler**](https://dhtmlx.com/docs/products/dhtmlxScheduler/):
+In this snippet you can see how to sync Kanban data with other DHTMLX widgets, namely [**Gantt**](https://dhtmlx.com/docs/products/dhtmlxGantt/) and [**Scheduler**](https://dhtmlx.com/docs/products/dhtmlxScheduler/):

 <iframe src="https://snippet.dhtmlx.com/i7j5668s?mode=js" frameborder="0" class="snippet_iframe" width="100%" height="600"></iframe>

-## Getting JS Kanban data
+## Getting Kanban data

-To get JS Kanban data, you can use the following methods:
+To get Kanban data, you can use the following methods:

 - [getAreaCards()](api/methods/js_kanban_getareacards_method.md) - gets an array with data objects of all cards of the specified column (and row)
 - [getCard()](api/methods/js_kanban_getcard_method.md) - gets a data object of a card with the specified ID
-- [serialize()](api/methods/js_kanban_serialize_method.md) - serializes JS Kanban data to JSON
+- [serialize()](api/methods/js_kanban_serialize_method.md) - serializes Kanban data toON

-## Getting JS Kanban state
+## Getting Kanban state

-To get JS Kanban state, you can use the following methods:
+To get Kanban state, you can use the following methods:

 - [api.getReactiveState()](api/internal/js_kanban_getreactivestate_method.md) - gets an object with the reactive properties of the *StateStore*
 - [api.getState()](api/internal/js_kanban_getstate_method.md) - gets an object with the current properties of the *StateStore*